cyocum/cyocum.github.io/_posts/2020-06-30-Making-IrishGen-SPARQL-Part-II.md

 `construct` form to create the reconstructed genealogy of Baeth.
-The `union` is used to get Baeth themselves attached to the output through their parent which makes it slightly easier to interpret the visualization.
+The `union` is used to get Baeth themselves attached to the output through their parent which makes it slightly easier to interpret the visualisation.

 <img src="{{site.baseurl}}/assets/images/construct_baeth_3.png" />

-One will note that the geneaology only goes back to Imchada.
+One will note that the genealogy only goes back to Imchada.
 This is due to the fact that Imchada is not linked to any other part of the genealogies.
 The reason for this is outside the scope of this post but could be as simple as a missing `owl:sameAs` link from elsewhere.
 The curators tend to be conservative and if there is no clear evidence that two individuals are the same, the policy is to leave them as is.
 Finally, a note about performance.
 This query took 21000 milliseconds or about 21 seconds to run.
-Reconstucting this by hand would take much longer and creating a visualization even longer still.
-Resulting in an interactive visualization is just one more additional benefit.
+Reconstructing this by hand would take much longer and creating a visualisation even longer still.
+Resulting in an interactive visualisation is just one more additional benefit.

-As we can see, `construct` queries allow the transformation of RDF graphs found in the Triplstore into other RDF graphs.
+As we can see, `construct` queries allow the transformation of RDF graphs found in the Triplestore into other RDF graphs.
 Using this, we can extract interesting sub-graphs from the dataset and visualize them using Stardog Studio.
-This allows the reconstruction of geneaological lines and visual exploration of the data that is latent in the dataset through a Triplestore's reasoning capabilities.
+This allows the reconstruction of genealogical lines and visual exploration of the data that is latent in the dataset through a Triplestore's reasoning capabilities.